What type of care is best for my pet when I am out of town?

 What are meet and greets?
 How do they work?
 Are there any requirements for meet and greets?

 During the meet and greet you will be given the opportunity to meet us, make sure you are comfortable with us and the training techniques we use.
-You will be able to ask any questions you may have and check out our home (if looking for daycare/boarding).
-We will be given the opportunity to inform you of what we do, what we will require from you, the owner, and, asses your dog.
+You will be able to ask any questions you may have and walk through our beautiful facility.
+And we will be given the opportunity to inform you of what we do, what we will require from you, the owner, and, asses your dog.

 Once the meet and greet has taken place we will let you know weather we can provide the service you are looking for.
 If we can not safely provide the service, we will make a plan of action that can get us to that point.
 An example would be daycare.
 If you are looking for daycare but your dog is displaying too much aggression we may start with training, followed individual walks, then pack walks, then daycare.
 Please note, not all dogs will be accepted.
 However, do to the nature of our work, we can accommodate the majority of dogs.